Water privatisation in Dar es Salaam: History

 According to a report of ActionAid, before privatisation "the water system in Dar es Salaam was hardly a model of public sector efficiency."
 Until 1991, water was provided for free, except for some high income areas.
 The system was characterised by "disrepair, a lack of investment, high levels of wastage, and very poor levels of service coverage".
 In 1997 the semi-autonomous utility DAWASA was created and water tariffs were introduced for all users.
 According to the report, "DAWASA proved to be no better than its predecessor, and the wastage and disrepair reached crisis levels."
 By 2003 "only 98,000 households in a city of 2.5 million people had house connections.
-Only 26% of water was being billed, 60% was lost through leaks, and a further 13% through unauthorized use, illegal taps and non-payers.
+Only 26% of water was being billed, 60% was lost through leaks, and a further 13% through unauthorised use, illegal taps and non-payers.
 Even those with connections only received water irregularly, and the water quality was poor.
 In low-income areas, the vast majority of households had no water connection at all, relying instead on buying water from kiosks, water vendors or their neighbours, at more than three times the price."